lucpattyn/webaudio/Readme.md

 ====================
 #### Library to broadcast the sound from the microphone and video from camera through a WebSocket

-This library is basically and enhancement over https://github.com/Ivan-Feofanov/ws-audio-api
+This library is basically an enhancement over https://github.com/Ivan-Feofanov/ws-audio-api

 This library can work in two ways: